Unicode compatibility considerations

-If you internationalize BMC Remedy AR System and you continue to use the BMC Remedy Administrator tool from versions earlier than 7.5.00, you must use object names that use ASCII characters.
-For more information about Unicode and BMC Remedy AR System 7.1.00, see the BMC Remedy Action Request System 7.1.00 Installation Guide.
+If you internationalize BMC Remedy AR System and you continue to use the BMC Remedy Administrator tool from versions prior to 7.5.00, you must use object names that use ASCII characters.
+For more information about Unicode and BMC Remedy AR System 7.1.00, see the BMC Remedy Action Request System 7.1.00 Installing Guide.

 BMC Remedy Data Import

-BMC Remedy Data Import is Unicode-safe whether you run it under standard operating conditions or from the command line (
+BMC Remedy Data Import is also Unicode-safe when you run it from the command line (

+arimportcmd).
 For BMC Remedy AR System 7.6.03 and later, use the Java-based import utility.
-For more information, see in the BMC Remedy AR System documentation.
+For more information, see Enabling the Data Import utility.

 BMC Remedy AR System Administration Console

 The BMC Remedy AR System Administration Console form is Unicode-safe only when run from a version 7.x or later mid tier.
-For more information about the console, see in the BMC Remedy AR System documentation.
+For more information about the console, see Configuring AR System servers.

 BMC Remedy Migrator